aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-mhtml-and-send-it-by-email/_index.md

-﻿---
+---
-title: Convert a Document to MHTML and Send It by Email in Java
+title: Convert a Document to MHTML and Send It by Email
 second_title: Aspose.Words for Java
 articleTitle: Convert a Document to MHTML and Send It by Email
 linktitle: Convert a Document to MHTML and Send It by Email